LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Evaluation

 To design the taxonomy evaluation metrics, we adopted the Goal Question Metric (GQM) approach~\cite{caldiera1994goal} and consulted existing metrics from \citet{kaplan2022introducing}.
 Due to differences in our tasks, we retained only the \textit{orthogonality} and \textit{completeness} metrics from \citet{kaplan2022introducing}.
 We further refined these metrics to better align with our objectives and introduced additional metrics tailored to our evaluation needs.
 Each metric is defined with a clear goal, a guiding question, and specified evaluation criteria.
 An overview of the metrics is provided below, with comprehensive details available in Appendix~\ref{sec:eval_metrics}.

-\paragraph{Clarity.} The goal is to ensure that each topic label communicates its content effectively to avoid confusion.
+\paragraph{Clarity.} The goal of this metric is to ensure that each topic label communicates its content effectively to avoid confusion.
 To assess whether the topic labels are clear, precise, and unambiguous, we evaluate precision, unambiguity, consistency, and accessibility.

-\paragraph{Hierarchical Coherence.} The goal is to ensure that the taxonomy's structure facilitates easy navigation and understanding by clearly organizing information from the most general to the most specific.
+\paragraph{Hierarchical coherence.} The goal is to ensure that the taxonomy's structure facilitates easy navigation and understanding by clearly organizing information from the most general to the most specific.
 To assess whether the taxonomy follows a clear and meaningful hierarchical structure, we evaluate gradational specificity, parent-child coherence, and consistency.

-\paragraph{Orthogonality.} The goal is to maintain distinct boundaries between topics to ensure that each topic captures unique aspects of the domain.
-To assess whether the topics are well-differentiated without duplication, we evaluate non-overlap.
+\paragraph{Orthogonality.} The goal is to maintain clear boundaries between topics, ensuring that each one captures a unique aspect of the overall topic domain.
+To assess whether the topics are well-differentiated and free from redundancy, we evaluate their distinctiveness and degree of overlap.

-\paragraph{Completeness.} The goal is to cover as many areas of the topic to ensure the taxonomy is comprehensive.
-To assess whether the taxonomy captures a broad and representative set of topics across different aspects of the domain, we evaluate domain coverage, depth, and balance.
+\paragraph{Completeness.} The goal of this metric is to cover as many areas of the topic domain as possible to ensure the taxonomy is comprehensive.
+To assess whether the taxonomy captures a broad and representative set of topics across different facets of the topic domain, we evaluate its domain coverage, depth, as well as balance.

+Three human evaluators and GPT-4 were provided with evaluation instructions and the background of the taxonomy construction.
+Each of them rated the taxonomies based on the evaluation criteria.
+For each metric, we calculated the average score of the evaluation criteria for each human evaluator.
+We then computed the mean of these averages across the three human annotators.
+The evaluation scores are presented in Table~\ref{tab:evaluation_scores}.